zuzannna/jekyll-now/_posts/2017-5-9-Recommendation-System-with-Spark.md

 ### Running Apache Spark with Jupyter Notebook:

 It's not hard at all, actually!
-Make sure SSH is enabled on your machine, your Java is up to date, and <a href="http://spark.apache.org/downloads.html">download</a> + install Spark.
+Make sure SSH is enabled on your machine, your Java is up to date, and [download](http://spark.apache.org/downloads.html) + install Spark.
 In my case, in order to run it I need to execute in the Terminal:
 <pre>
     $ export PATH=$PATH:/usr/local/spark/bin:/usr/local/spark/sbin
 </pre>